Boosting Ensembles for Statistics of Tails at Conditionally Optimal Advance Split Times: Sampling and estimation methodology

+This estimator can be extended to other expectations of interest conditional on the target variable being extreme.
+Denote by $\Phi[X_{n,j}]=:\Phi_{n,j}$ a generic function of the trajectory $X_{n,j}$ launched at AST $A_j$ ahead of ancestor $n$, such as time-averaged wind speed or air temperature.
+It is actually a random variable (a function of $\omega$, $\Phi_{n,j}(\omega)$) and its mean can be estimated by multiplying each $\mathbb{I}\{R^*(\omega)>\mu\}$ with $\Phi(\omega)$ to obtain

+The first term collects statistics of the part of the $W$-disc that contributes to the tail $\{R^*>r\}$, and the second term just moves the remaining (``rejected'') probability mass back onto the ancestor at $\omega=0$.
+We don't explore the properties of this estimator for different $\Phi$s, but note it could be important to an applied study with RES.

-($\widehat{Q}_{n,j}(r)=0$ when $\widehat{Q}_{n,j}(\mu)=0$ since $Q_{n,j}$ is decreasing, hence the two terms in the last expression correspond to the two cases).
-Another heuristic way to justify this expression is to stipulate that we care about approximating \emph{only the extreme part of the boosting distribution}, i.e., those $\omega$ near enough to 0 that $R^*(\omega)>\mu$, hence $\widehat{Q}(\mu)$ is close to 1, allowing for the Taylor expansion
+Another heuristic way to justify the accept-reject expression for $\widehat{Q}_{n,j}(r;\mu)$ in Eq.~(\ref{eq:conditional_severity_estimate}) is to stipulate that we care about approximating \emph{only the extreme part of the boosting distribution}, i.e., those $\omega$s near enough to 0 that $R^*(\omega)>\mu$, excluding the descendants bound to fall below $\mu$.
+We re-allocate the probability mass in the ``non-extreme'' region of the disc (where $R^*(\omega)\leq\mu$) to the very center of the disc (the ancestor, where $R^*>\mu$ by construction).
+This rearrangement ensures that $\widehat{Q}^\Omega(\mu)$ is close to 1, justifying a Taylor series expansion in $1-\widehat{Q}^\Omega(\mu)$

-We then estimate the unconditional (climatological) CCDF as a uniform mixture over ancestors, selecting one representative AST $A_{j_n}$ from each ancestor $n$ to best represent its alternate realities according to some selection rule (different rules will be evaluated thoroughly for the QG system in Sect. \ref{sec:climatological_severity_distributions}).
+The crux of our hypothesis is that these conditional distributions from boosting can be aggregated across ancestors to approximate the climatological distribution $Q^\Theta(r,\mu) = P(R^\ast >r | R^\ast > \mu)$, where $\Theta$ is used to denote the ground truth that would be obtained from a long DNS.
+We specifically propose to aggregate the conditional CCDFs as a uniform mixture over ancestors, selecting one representative AST $A_{j_n}$ from each ancestor $n$ to best represent its alternate realities according to some selection rule (different rules will be evaluated thoroughly for the QG system in Sect. \ref{sec:climatological_severity_distributions}).
+We write the mixture as

-We call this the ``MoCTail'' estimator, for ``Mixture of Conditional Tails.''
+and call it the ``MoCTail'' estimator of $Q^\Theta(r,\mu)$, for ``Mixture of Conditional Tails.''

 The recent works \citet{Noyelle2024statistical} and \citet{BloinWibe2025estimating} formulate a different estimator, which makes for an interesting comparison.
-Rather than summing $N_{\text{short}}$ tail CCDFs, each approximating a ratio of the form \eqref{eq:conditional_tail_ccdf_ratio}, they construct a single ratio by summing $N_\text{short}$ numerators and $N_\text{short}$ denominators.
-Translated into our own notation, this becomes
+Rather than summing $N_{\text{short}}$ tail CCDFs, each approximating a ratio of the form (\ref{eq:conditional_tail_ccdf_ratio}), they construct a single ratio by summing $N_\text{short}$ numerators and $N_\text{short}$ denominators.Translated into our own notation, this becomes